The Complete Guide to Sports Medical Certificates (2026)

 1. Your Regular Doctor

-You can visit your GP, family physician, or regular doctor to get your certificate signed.
+You can visit your GP, primary care physician, or regular doctor to get your certificate signed.
 This option works well if you have a complex medical history, such as previous heart issues, or if your event organiser requires specialised diagnostic tests, like an exercise ECG.
 However, arranging an appointment can sometimes be tricky, especially in countries like the UK, where GP appointments can be in high demand.
-Additionally, some doctors might hesitate to sign sports medical certificates due to insurance restrictions.
+Additionally, some doctors might hesitate to sign sports medical certificates due to insurance restrictions and liability concerns.

 A GP in the UK, discussing the need for a sports medical certificate.

 Visiting a private sports medicine clinic is another option, particularly if you need a more detailed examination.
-These clinics tend to cater to athletes but are usually located in larger cities or specific areas, so availability might be limited depending on where you live.
+These clinics tend to cater to professional athletes, and are usually located in larger cities or specific areas, so availability might be limited depending on where you live.
+They can also be the pricier option, with private doctors commanding high fees.

 A doctor signing a sports medical certificate in a clinic.